 Causes of Sickle Cell Disease

-The hemoglobin can take on an abnormal shape, distorting the shape of RBCs.
-The cells change from a normal round, doughnut shape to the elongated shape of a sickle, or the shape of the letter "C."
+Hemoglobin can group together abnormally, distorting the shape of RBCs.
+The cells change from a normal round, donut shape to the elongated shape of a sickle, or the shape of the letter "C."

 Sickle cells have a shorter-than-normal life span, which leads to anemia (low RBC count).
 A normal red blood cell lives for about 120 days in circulation, whereas a sickle cell lives for only 10 to 20 days.

-Because kids with sickle cell disease are at an increased risk of infection and other health complications, early diagnosis and treatment to prevent problems is important.
-Currently, more than 40 states require newborn screening programs for sickle cell disease.
+Because kids with sickle cell disease are at increased risk of infection and other health complications, early diagnosis and treatment to prevent problems is important.
+Currently, all 50 states in the U.S. require newborn screening programs for sickle cell disease.

 Signs and Symptoms